 ‘Worse… Please come?’
 She swallows as she tries to keep her tears at bay.

 ‘I’ll be there as soon as I can.
 I’m in class now.
-Bye.’
+Uh-oh.’

-‘She’s a bitch… And what about this marriage thing?
-Rowan told me.’
+‘She’s such a mean bitch… And what did you say about leaving?’

 Rowan enters the bedroom, yawning and stretching.
 ‘What are you talking about?’

 ‘Nothing!
 You won’t understand anyway!’

 ‘You know too much already.
 Go away, Rowan.’

 ‘But I’m tired!
 And this is my room too.’

 Linn frowns, ‘Poor kid needs his sleep.
 He doesn’t speak French, does he?’